Cliveo/Cliveo.github.io/_posts/2024-11-22-power-platform-plugin-package-managed-identity.markdown

 I’m going to cover the steps I’ve taken to get power platform plugin packages working with managed identity.
 Hopefully, this will help someone accelerate their success without facing the same challenges I encountered.

-This post is an extension of my [previous blog](/azure/2024/10/14/set-up-managed-identity-for-power-platform-plugins.html), so refer to it if you need details on how I create the certificate locally for use in my post-pack event.
+This post is an extension of my previous blog [Set up managed identity for Power Platform Plugins](/azure/2024/10/14/set-up-managed-identity-for-power-platform-plugins.html), so refer to it if you need details on how I create the certificate locally for use in my post-pack event.

 You can find example code that I’ve provided on [github here](https://github.com/Cliveo/ManagedIdentityPlugin){:target="_blank"}